alan-turing-institute/HonestCyberEval/README.md

 Failure to follow these steps will prevent your CRS images from being able to execute at the competition.

+Competitors SHOULD use a tag similar to `:${RELEASE_TAG-v1.0.0}` for all images in their [./compose.yaml](./compose.yaml) that are built and pushed automatically with [.github/workflows/package.yml](.github/workflows/package.yml).

+This will make releases update automatically in the Kubernetes resources.

 ## CRS Constraints on Docker and Virtualization

 In the competition environment, a CRS is expected to use Docker (via `run.sh`)